 It is important to realise that WELBIO funds fundamental research projects for which the result is, by definition, uncertain, and for which several years are needed between the start of the project and the realisation of any value-creation activities.
 The research funded by WELBIO is innovative but high-risk.
 Only a fraction of the projects will ever succeed in creating concrete industrial value.
 Creating value for WELBIO's fundamental research projects must therefore be approached from multiple angles: protection of intellectual property, targeted or applied research projects stemming from WELBIO, collaboration with industry or new major sources of funding such as the European Research Council (ERC).

->

-> Patent applications were submitted for 12 inventions.
-They cover a variety of fields: diagnosis and treatment of cancer (in particular by immunotherapy), the treatment of asthma by cellular therapy, treatment of neurodevelopmental disorders, of metabolic diseases (obesity, diabetes) and of a rare disease.
-9 patent applications are still ongoing.
+Patent applications are being examined for 10 inventions.
+They cover a variety of fields: diagnosis and treatment of cancer (in particular by immunotherapy), treatment of neurodevelopmental disorders, of metabolic diseases (obesity, diabetes) and of a rare disease.

->

-> Collaboration agreements with the industry
+Collaboration agreements with the industry

 The excellent research carried out by Pr.
 Coulie, WELBIO researcher at UCL and Pr.
 Lucas (UCL), has resulted in a very fruitful collaboration with the Belgian biotech argenx (Ghent).
 Argenx entered into a collaboration and license option agreement with AbbVie, a global biopharmaceutical company, leading to first financial returns for WELBIO.
 This project aims at developing a new cancer immunotherapy (ARGX-115).
 AbbVie decided in August 2018 to exercise its license option for developing and commercializing products based on aARGX-115.
 In March 2019, AbbVie announced the launch of a 1st Phase 1 Clinical Trial with this therapeutic antibody (from now on named as ABBV-151).